Christmas Stollen

 Stollen

-The History of Stollen:
+The History of Stollen

-There are actually several different versions of stollen: Mandelstollen (almond), Mohnstollen (poppy seed), Quarkstollen (quark), Nuss-Stollen (nuts), Butterstollen (high butter content), Dresdner Stollen (raisin) and Marzipanstollen (marzipan).
+There are several different versions of stollen: Mandelstollen (almond), Mohnstollen (poppy seed), Quarkstollen (quark), Nuss-Stollen (nuts), Butterstollen (high butter content), Dresdner Stollen (raisin) and Marzipanstollen (marzipan).
 The first and most famous variety of stollen is by far the Dresdner Christstollen.
-Some historians date its origin to the early 1300’s and over the centuries the stollen was refined to become what it is today.
+Some historians date its origin to the early 1300s and over the centuries the stollen was refined to become what it is today.

-Stollen And The Butter Ban:
+Stollen And The Butter Ban

 But stollen was not always as delicious as it is today.
-Original stollen recipes were often bland, made of hard pastry mainly because the Catholic Church forbid the use of butter and milk during Lent).
+Original stollen recipes were often bland and made of hard pastry mainly because the Catholic Church forbade the use of butter and milk during Lent).
 It was in this year that Prince Ernst von Sachsen, at the request of the bakers of Dresden, petitioned the pope to lift the butter ban.
 The request was denied and then, five popes later, the ban was finally lifted in 1490 via the pope’s famous Butterbrief, “butter letter.”

-From that point on, stollen gradually developed into a delicious sweet bread with added ingredients and it soon become an important symbol of the region.
+From that point on, stollen gradually developed into a delicious sweet bread with added ingredients and it soon became an important symbol of the region.
 Germany’s first Christmas market was held in Dresden in 1434.
 This market, the Dresdner Striezelmarkt, is still held every year.

 Stollen